Data Protection Officer

 - We use personal data to understand our customers better, to make our direct marketing more targeted, and to provide our customers with the most relevant information.

-All of this data will be securely stored on our servers, or as specified in the sections of this policy headed ‘Where we store information related to your use of this website’ and ‘How we store and process information related to use of nurtureuk services’.
+All of this data will be securely stored on our servers, or as specified in the sections of this policy headed ‘Where we store information related to your use of this website’ and ‘How we store and process your data, and sub-processors we use’.

 If you no longer want us to store or use your information, you can request that we delete your data (see the section headed ‘How to access or delete your personal information’).